ansys/pymapdl/docs/ansys_control.rst

    Keypoint 1 is referenced by only one line.
 Improperly connected line
    set for AL command.

-This means that exceptions will be caught immediately.
+This Exception was be caught immediately.
 This means that you can write your ANSYS scripts in python, run them interactively and then as a batch without worrying if the script will run correctly if you had instead outputted it to a script file.

 Calling ANSYS Pythonically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-One advantage of writing scripts using ``pyansys`` is the ability to call ANSYS commands as python functions from the ``ANSYS`` class.
+One advantage of writing scripts using ``pyansys`` is the ability to call ANSYS commands as python functions from the ``Mapdl`` class.
 For example, instead of sending commands to ANSYS as in the area creation example, we can instead run:

 .. code:: python